Lekishon300/SmartMarketingLaptopPredictionModel/README.md

 ## Dataset

-We have generated 3 datasets:
+There are 3 generated datasets:

 1. train
 2. test1
 3. test2 (secret)

-You'll fit your classifier to the training data, then estimate your accuracy using the test1 data.
-We'll compute your final grade based on test2 data, which is similar but not identical to test1 data.
+The classifier fits to the training data, then estimate the accuracy using the test1 data.

-Each of the 3 datasets consist of 3 files (so there are 9 files total, of which we give you 6):
+Each of the 3 datasets consist of 3 files:

 1. `???_users.csv`: information about each user
 2. `???_logs.csv`: details about webpages visited by each user